A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Kernel Stein discrepancy for Gibbs measures

-\begin{remark} $\calX$ does not have to be infinite dimensional for the rest of the results in this paper to hold.
-Indeed, all the results in this paper would hold if, for example, $\calX = \bbR^{d}$.
-We focus on the infinite dimensional case as it presents the main novelty of this work and for simplicity of notation.
-To recover the finite dimensional version of the results simply replace the infinite sums with sums over each dimension of $\calX$. \end{remark}
+\begin{remark} We focus on the case where $\calX$ is infinite dimensional in discussions and numerics since it is the case where novelty is provided.
+Also, for notational convenience all sums over the basis elements of $\calX$ are to infinity.
+To recover the finite dimensional version of the results simply replace the infinite sums with sums over each dimension of $\calX$.
+The requirement that the base space is a Hilbert space can preclude the use of some common compact spaces such as $[0,1]$, which is a limitation of our approach. \end{remark}

-\begin{assumption} $P,Q\in\calP(\calX)$ and the target measure $P$ is a Gibbs measure, see Definition \ref{def:gibbs}, with $P \propto \exp(-U)N_C$, such that
+\begin{assumption} $P,Q\in\calP(\calX)$ and the target measure $P$ is a Gibbs measure, see Definition \ref{def:gibbs}, with $\frac{dP}{dN_{C}} \propto\exp(-U)$, such that

 and

 \end{assumption}